saridut/npl-share/3-helicoid.md

 :::{warning}
 We are dealing with static monodisperse shapes here.
-The _pathways_ being talked about here may be far for kinetic pathways.
+The _pathways_ being talked about here may be far from physically realistic kinetic pathways.
 :::